-Anida is often referred to as a Cambodian-American artist based on her origin and diasporian nationality.
-She is a first generation muslim-khmer woman whose work is a unique one and stands out from most other artistic works because it comprises of; performance, art installation, videos, political agitation, public encounter, and images.
+Anida is often referred to as a Cambodian-American artist based on her origin and diasporan nationality.
+She is a first-generation Muslim-Khmer woman whose work is a unique one and stands out from most other artistic works because it comprises of; performance, art installation, videos, political agitation, public encounter, and images.

 Installation art is an artistic genre of three-dimensional works that often are site-specific and designed to transform the perception of a space.